sematext/docs/docs/logs/logsene-api-reference.md

 #### Create Alert

-There are 2 types of alerts available in Logsene - threshold and anomaly.
+There are 2 types of alerts available in Logs Management App - threshold and anomaly.
 Each of them has different attributes so there are 2 different API calls for creating them.